If You Are a Retailer or Purchase Goods Subject to Sales or Use Tax

 - Names and addresses of two personal references.

-- Anticipated average monthly sales and the amount of those sales which
+- Anticipated average monthly sales and the amount of those sales which are taxable.

 Additional information may be required.